vespa config

 cluster

 Specifies the container cluster to manage.
 If left empty (default) and the application has only one container cluster, that cluster is chosen automatically.
-When an application has multiple cluster this must be set a valid cluster name, as specified in services.xml.
+When an application has multiple cluster this must specify a valid cluster name, as specified in services.xml.
 See https://docs.vespa.ai/en/reference/services-container.html for more details.

 color